corda/corda-docs/content/en/docs/cenm/1.3/angel-service.md

 The full list of arguments you can use when starting the Angel Service are described below:

 - `--jar-name`: The name of the service `.jar` file.
 Optional.
-- `--webservice-host`: The IP address for the Angel webservice to bind to.
+- `--webservice-host`: The IP address for the Angel Service's web service to bind to.
 Optional.
-- `--webservice-port`: The port for the Angel web service to run.
+- `--webservice-port`: The port for the Angel Service's web service to run.
 Optional, but must be specified for the web service to be started.
 - `--zone-host`: The host or IP address of the Zone Service.
 - `--zone-port`: The port number of the Zone Service.
 - `--token`: Authentication token to pass to the Zone Service.